USC Gould School of Law

 Students submitting an application must have earned a basic law degree, a Bachelor of Laws (LL.B.) degree or the foreign equivalent and will have previously earned their LL.M. degree.
 Some experience following the completion of the first professional degree is preferred.
 For further information, contact the law school at (213) 821-5916 or visit the school’s Website (law.usc.edu).

-Registration is handled by the Registration and Records Office of the USC Gould School of Law.
+Registration is handled by the USC Gould School of Law Office of the Registrar.
 First-year students will automatically be registered in their fall semester courses approximately two to three weeks prior to the beginning of the school year and for their spring semester courses approximately two to three weeks prior to the dates listed in the law school calendar for upper-division student registration.

 Grading and Attendance Policies